-We incurred approximately \$30,000 and \$20,000 in general and administrative expenses in the accompanying consolidated statements of operations for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022 and December 31, 2021, we had accrued approximately \$130,000 and \$100,000, respectively, for services in connection with such agreement on the accompanying condensed consolidated balance sheets.
+We incurred approximately \$30,000 and \$30,000 in general and administrative expenses in the accompanying unaudited condensed consolidated statements of operations for the three months ended June 30, 2022 and 2021, respectively.
+We incurred approximately \$60,000 and \$50,000 in general and administrative expenses in the accompanying unaudited condensed consolidated statements of operations for the six months ended June 30, 2022 and 2021, respectively.
+As of June 30, 2022 and December 31, 2021, we had accrued approximately \$108,000 and \$100,000, respectively, for services in connection with such agreement on the accompanying condensed consolidated balance sheets.